wwarby/walker/README.md

 *Note: Only tested in on a real fenix 5X in the field, all other watches tested only in the SDK device simulator.*

 ## BETA
-Walker is currently in BETA

-## Known Issues
+Walker is currently in BETA, having had only minimal field testing on a couple of watches.
+It should be relatively stable, but please get in touch if you find any bugs.
+The current activity step count in particular is in need of thorough testing, through pause/unpause cycles, crossing midnight
-- The Garmin API does not provide step count information for an activity, so Walker infers the activity step count by observing changes to the daily step count whilst the activity timer is running.
-This might go wrong if you measure a walking activity that crosses midnight or if you switch data fields (effectively shutting down Walker).
+(because the daily step counter resets at midnight) etc. This is because the Garmin API doesn't provide step data for activities, so this value has been calculated by observing the daily step counter whilst the activity timer is running, and there is plenty of scope for gremlins there.

 ## Source
 Walker is open source (MIT license) and it's code resides on GitHub at https://github.com/wwarby/walker